Xerophagy

 In the Greek tradition, "oil" generally refers to olive oil, but in Slavic tradition, this also extends to butter and to other types of vegetable oil.

-The diet during xerophagy consists of bread, fruit, nuts (sometimes also honey), as well as vegetables cooked with water and salt.
+Eastern Orthodox and Oriental Orthodox denominations encourage xerophagy during Holy Week and on Good Friday, the one meal may include "bread, with a little water, tea or fruit-juice, but not until sunset".

 Outside of the regular calendar of Christian fasts, xerophagy may also be used as a penance for specific transgressions.
 For example, in the 35 Canons of Saint John the Faster, the penance for any monk caught in homosexual acts includes a xerophagic diet for three years along with other penances.